pacifics/PassDao/README.md

 - Buy Tokens, Sell Tokens and Remove buy orders: allows to buy and sell transferable tokens using the application.

-- Buy tokens for a proposal: allows to buy tokens in order to pay a project manager according to an approved proposal.
+- Buy tokens for a proposal: allows to buy tokens in order to pay a project manager (or contractor if shares) according to an approved proposal.

 - Transfer tokens and Approve tokens allowance: ERC20 functions.